swisspol/CompareFolders/README.md

 =======

 Compare Folders is copyright 2014 Pierre-Olivier Latour and available under [GPL v3 license](http://www.gnu.org/licenses/gpl-3.0.txt).
 See the [LICENSE](LICENSE) file in the project for more information.

+IMPORTANT: Compare Folders includes some other open-source projects and such projects remain under their own license.